 No. Each body donor program has its own consent form.

-Most body donation programs allow you to indicate on the written consent form conditions or terms for use, for example whether you will or will not allow your body or tissues to be used for research.
+Most body donor programs allow you to indicate on the written consent form conditions or terms for use.
+For example, whether you will or will not allow your body or tissues to be used for research.

-Program specific information can be obtained from the individual body donor programs.
+Program specific information can be obtained from the individual body donor program.

-It is important that you discuss with your family your wishes regarding your body/tissues being used for research.
+It is important that you discuss your wishes with your family about your body and/or tissues being used for research.

 Yes.
 Reasons may include:

-Most body donation programs encourage people to register to be an organ donor as well as a body donor, if they would like to do so.
+Most body donor programs encourage people to register as an organ donor as well as a body donor.